 TASKS:

 Review IP 88051, “Evaluation of Exercises and Drills,” and IP 88050, “Emergency Preparedness,” to identify the inspection attributes provided for drill/exercise performance evaluations.
-Discuss any questions with your supervisor, the person designated as a resource or a qualified uel acility mergency reparedness nspector.
+Discuss any questions with your supervisor, the person designated as a resource, or a qualified fuel facility emergency preparedness inspector.

 Review licensee final exercise submittal package and become familiar with exercise objectives and the evaluation criteria for determining if objectives were met.
-Discuss any questions with your supervisor, the person designated as a resource or a qualified uel acility mergency reparedness nspector.
+Do this for two licensees, preferably two different types of fuel facilities (conversion, enrichment, fuel fabrication).
+Discuss any questions with your supervisor, the person designated as a resource, or a qualified fuel facility emergency preparedness inspector.

-Review the regulatory requirements with regard to an exercise contained within 10 CFR Parts 40.31 70.22.
+Review the regulatory requirements with regards to an exercise contained within 10 CFR Parts 40.31 and 70.22.
+Discuss any questions with your supervisor, the person designated as a resource, or a qualified fuel facility emergency preparedness inspector.

-Coordinate with your supervisor or the lead inspector wh area of the licensee’s performance you may observe during the exercise based on the type of accident that is postulatedRefer to IP 88051.
+Participate in at least two drill/exercises.
+Coordinate with your supervisor or the lead inspector to identify which area(s) of the licensee’s performance you may observe during the exercise based on the type of accident that is postulated.
+At a minimum, observe the drill/exercise from at least three (3) vantage points (emergency operations center, incident command post, field team dispatch location such as fire/rescue squad, health physics personnel, environmental personnel, security personnel, etc.).
+Refer to IP 88051.

-Based on the scenario details, become familiar with relevant portions of the licensee’s Emergency Plan and Plan mplementing rocedures which provide requirements for classification, notification, and PARs to determine if the appropriate actions are taken.
+Based on the scenario details, become familiar with relevant portions of the licensee’s Emergency Plan and Plan implementing procedures which provide requirements for classification, declaration, notification, and PARs to determine if the appropriate actions are taken.

 Review the exercise objectives and scenario details to determine if the postulated accident would provide an adequate test of the Plan.
-In the event you believe inadequate, notify your supervisor, the lead inspector and the licensee to discuss the appropriate actions associated with performing a remedial drill (refer to IP 88051).
-Identify opportunities for event recognition, classification, notification, and PAR development, and the licensee’s criteria for determining performance success versus failure.
+Do this for two licensees, preferably two different types of fuel facilities (conversion, enrichment, fuel fabrication).
+In the event you believe the exercise objectives and/or scenario detailsare inadequate, notify your supervisor, the lead inspector, and the licensee to discuss the appropriate actions associated with performing a remedial drill (refer to IP 88051).
+Identify opportunities for event recognition, declaration, classification, notification, and PAR development, and the licensee’s criteria for determining performance success versus failure.

-In the event weaknesses were identified during the previous exercise, review the corrective actions taken by the licensee and identify performance areas for observation to determine the adequacy of the corrective actions in response to weakness
+In the event weaknesses or deficiencies were identified during the previous exercise, review the corrective actions taken by the licensee and identify performance areas for observation to determine the adequacy of the corrective actions in response to any identified weaknesses or deficiencies.

 During the exercise, do not interfere with the exercise players.
 Do not “prompt” exercise players or voice your opinions of players’ performance during the exercise (see IP 88051).
 The NRC assessments and comments must be held confidential until after the licensee’s critique presentation to the inspectors.